Atmospheric Sciences (ATS)

 Provides basic personal and professional skills that can be used within and outside of a work setting.
 Through practice, this experience guides students in building and maintaining positive professional relationships, networking/mentoring relationships, and enhances students’ understanding of the connection between theory and practice in their respective disciplines.

-Physical laws governing the Earth's climate and their interactions with chemical and biological processes on land and in the atmosphere, oceans, and cryosphere.
-Past, present, and potential future climate changes due to natural and human causes are assessed using a variety of observations, models, and laboratory exercises.
+Examines physical laws that govern Earth’s climate and interactions with chemical and biological processes on land, in the atmosphere, oceans, and cryosphere.
+Analyzes past, present, and potential future climate changes due to natural and human causes using observations, paleoclimate data, models, and laboratory exercises.
+Explores impacts of climate change on natural and human systems, economics, ethics, and solutions.

 Equivalent to: ATS 201H